-vi) Accounts of Politically Exposed Persons (PEPs)
+vi) Accounts of Politically Exposed Persons (PEPs) resident outside India

-Politically exposed persons are individuals who are or have been entrusted with prominent public functions by a foreign country, including Heads of States/Governments, senior politicians, senior government or judicial or military officers, senior executives of state-owned corporations and important political party officials, etc. The Bank will gather sufficient information on any person/customer of this category intending to establish a relationship and check all the information available on the person in the public domain.
-The Bank will verify the identity of the person and seek information about the sources of funds/wealth, before accepting the Politically Exposed Persons as a customer.
+Politically exposed persons are individuals who are or have been entrusted with prominent public functions in a foreign country, e.g., Heads of States or of Governments, senior politicians, senior government/judicial/military officers, senior executives of state-owned corporations, important political party officials, etc. The Bank will gather sufficient information on any person/customer of this category intending to establish a relationship and check all the information available on the person in the public domain.
+The Bank will verify the identity of the person and seek information about the sources of funds before accepting the Politically Exposed Persons as a customer.

-The decision to open an account for a PEP will be taken by Head of the Branch/ Branch Manager as per the Customer Acceptance Policy.
+The decision to open an account for a PEP will be taken by Head of the Branch/ Branch Manager which will be clearly spelt out in Customer Acceptance Policy.
 The Bank will also subject such accounts to enhanced monitoring on an ongoing basis.
 The above norms may also be applied to the accounts of the family members or close relatives of PEPs.

-In the event of an existing customer or the beneficial owner of an existing account, subsequently becoming a PEP, the Branch will obtain approval of the head office to continue the business relationship.
+In the event of an existing customer or the beneficial owner of an existing account, subsequently becoming a PEP, the Branch will obtain approval of the Board of Directors to continue the business relationship.
 These instructions are also applicable to accounts where a PEP is the ultimate beneficial owner.